 Condom and biomedical combos

 Remember that no single strategy offers complete protection against STIs.
 That includes condoms.
-They’re a great tool for helping to prevent STIs, but they don’t completely eliminate the risk of getting them.
+They’re a great tool for helping to prevent STIs, but they don’t eliminate the risk of getting them.
 Condoms don’t always fully cover affected areas of skin, and unless you’re using a barrier for oral sex — including rimming — you might still get an STI.
 That’s why going for regular sexual health tests is essential no matter what.

 You can discover more about choosing and combining strategies in Wanna compare tools?
 Here’s how safe sex choices measure up down under.